KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-Hover by dancj](https://github.com/dancj/MMM-Hover)

-1. - I - No image found.
+1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `MMM-Hover.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found 'electron-rebuild' in file `package.json`: Replace it with `@electron/rebuild`

 ## [MMM-HRS-PickupPlan by maan75](https://github.com/maan75/MMM-HRS-PickupPlan)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-HRS-PickupPlan.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.

 ## [MMM-HTMLSnippet by ulrichwisser](https://github.com/ulrichwisser/MMM-HTMLSnippet)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-HTMLSnippet.js`: Replace it with `MagicMirror²`.

 ## [MMM-HTTPRequestDisplay by Eunanibus](https://github.com/Eunanibus/MMM-HTTPRequestDisplay)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-HTTPRequestDisplay.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found 'XMLHttpRequest' in file `MMM-HTTPRequestDisplay.js`: Replace it with built-in fetch.

 ## [MMM-Hue by MitchSS](https://github.com/MitchSS/MMM-Hue)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-Hue.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found 'XMLHttpRequest' in file `jquery.js`: Replace it with built-in fetch.

 ## [MMM-Hue-Controller by gueguet](https://github.com/gueguet/MMM-Hue-Controller)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-Hue-Controller.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found 'node-fetch' in file `node_helper.js`: Replace it with built-in fetch.